Wafflol/Obsidian/Phys 159 Labs/Lab 04 Acoustic Waves.md

 While testing the microphone and speaker with the tube:
 As we slid the microphone to the right, the amplitude on the oscilloscope would change from very big to very small.
 We think this is because we are finding the pressure anti-nodes and nodes that are created by the sound waves

-After testing from 300-400hz with the generator, we found that the highest peak in the middle of the tube was found at 323.2 Hz
+After testing from 300-400hz with the generator, we found that the highest peak in the middle of the tube was found at 323.2 Hz.
+This is our experimental fundamental frequency of the tube

 Note: we used the meter stick to place the mic in approximately the centre of the tube